PCMDI/pcmdi_metrics/doc/README.txt

 get_obs - obs_dictionary for different 'ref datasets
 output_model_clims

-portriat_plot subdirectory:
+portrait_plot subdirectory:
 --------------------------
 WORK IN PROGRESS

 input_cmip5_model_data.py
 -------------------------
 This file is imported in mean_climate_metrics_driver.py only when PCMDI is computing the CMIP5 metrics results.
 There is no need for users at modeling centers to use this file.
 It is included simply to demonstrate that the CMIP5 metrics computed at PCMDI (and provided as JSON files) have been computed with the identical code (mean_climate_metrics_calculations.py).